The Fight (Parks and Recreation): Plot

-Chris (Rob Lowe) has fired Dennis Cooper, the former health department public relations director, who hung posters around city hall to publicly condemn his adulterous wife.
-Leslie (Amy Poehler) suggests Ann (Rashida Jones) replace him (mainly so they can spend more time together, as Ann has been so busy dating numerous men and Leslie has been busy in her job).
+Chris has fired Dennis Cooper, the former health department public relations director, who hung posters around city hall to publicly condemn his adulterous wife.
+Leslie suggests Ann replace him (mainly so they can spend more time together, as Ann has been so busy dating numerous men and Leslie has been busy in her job).
 Although reluctant to leave her job as a nurse, Ann agrees to attend the job interview.
 Leslie provides her with an overwhelming amount of reading material to prepare for it.

-Meanwhile, Tom (Aziz Ansari) encourages the parks department to attend the Snakehole Lounge, a nightclub he partially owns with his friend Jean-Ralphio Saperstein (Ben Schwartz), for the unveiling of his new alcoholic beverage, Snake Juice.
+Meanwhile, Tom encourages the parks department to attend the Snakehole Lounge, a nightclub he partially owns with his friend Jean-Ralphio Saperstein, for the unveiling of his new alcoholic beverage, Snake Juice.
 Tom also encourages them to spread the word about the drink through word of mouth guerilla marketing.
-April (Aubrey Plaza) shows little interest in attending, until Andy (Chris Pratt) suggests they make a game of it by role-playing as different people at the bar.
+April shows little interest in attending, until Andy suggests they make a game of it by role-playing as different people at the bar.
 April pretends to be Janet Snakehole, an aristocratic widow with a dark secret, while Andy poses as his frequent alter-ego, FBI agent Burt Macklin.

 That night, at the Snakehole Lounge, Leslie is surprised and annoyed to find Ann partying on the dance floor instead of preparing for the job interview.
-Ann introduces Leslie to her latest boyfriend, local radio host "The Douche" (Nick Kroll).
+Ann introduces Leslie to her latest boyfriend, local radio host "The Douche".
 As Leslie and Ann become increasingly drunk from Snake Juice, Leslie insults Ann's current dating lifestyle.
-This prompts Ann to insult Leslie for moving too slow with Ben (Adam Scott), to whom Leslie is attracted.
+This prompts Ann to insult Leslie for moving too slow with Ben, to whom Leslie is attracted.
 The fight escalates throughout the night, and Leslie ultimately claims she always has to keep Ann motivated or Ann would not go anywhere.
 Both declare it best that Ann not work with Leslie after all and they storm off.